rainisto/arduino_i2c_orja/README.md

 # Building arduino hex firmware on Linux with Docker

+You need to have Docker installed on your Linux machine and then run:

-./linux_build.sh
+- ./linux_build.sh

-Resulting .hex files will be found under hex-directory after the build
+Resulting .hex files will be found under hex-directory after the build.
+You can use for example avrdude to flash it:
+- avrdude -v -p atmega328p -c arduino -P /dev/ttyUSB0 -b 57600 -D -U flash:w:i2c_rtc_simplified_with_watchdog_nano.ino.hex:i

 # Building with Arduino IDE (Linux and Windows):
 Install package depencies (Wire, NeoSWSerial and AltSoftSerial) before the build.